-Objectives (6.2) Climate Change Considerations/Opportunities Environmental objectives and planning to achieve them.
-This clause presents the opportunity to 'plan in' action to reduce your organisation's contribution to climate change e.g. through energy and emission improvement programmes.
-Similarly, this is the opportunity to adapt to the Informed by earlier work (policy, aspects, etc) develop environmental objectives. changing climate and to enhance organisational resilience.
-When developing objectives, consider: Within this, measurable targets will support performance improvement.
-Climate related commitments in the policy (5.2).
-Improvement options relevant to context (4.1).
-Requirements of interested parties (4.2).
-In planning actions to achieve objectives/targets consider: Risks and opportunities (6.1.1).
-Aspects and impacts (6.1.2).
-Compliance requirements (6.1.3).
-What will be done.
-Required resources and who.
-Timescales and phasing.
-It is good practice to align targets within the wider business objectives and programme.
-Target completion.How to evaluate results.How to integrate.
-When setting objectives and targets IEMA's Greenhouse Gas Management Hierarchy can provide a helpful framework.
+Objectives (6.2) Climate Change Considerations / Opportunities Environmental objectives and This clause presents the opportunity to 'plan in' action to reduce planning to achieve them. your organisation's contribution to climate change e.g. through energy and emission improvement programmes.
+Similarly, this is Informed by earlier work the opportunity to adapt to the changing climate and to enhance (policy, aspects, etc) develop environmental objectives. organisational resilience.
+When developing objectives consider; Within this, measurable Climate related commitments in the policy (5.2) targets will support Improvement options relevant to context (4.1) performance improvement.
+Requirements of interested parties (4.2) Risks and opportunities (6.1.1) In planning actions to achieve Aspects and impacts (6.1.2) objectives / targets consider; - what will be done Compliance requirements (6.1.3) required resources and who timescales and phasing It is good practice to align targets within the wider business objectives and programme. - target completion When setting objectives and targets IEMA's Greenhouse Gas how to evaluate results consider how to integrate Management Hierarchy can provide a helpful framework (see next page -16). - consider how to integrate next page -16).